 The total third party cost to repair the refinery is currently estimated at approximately \$85 million.
 In addition, we spent approximately \$3.5 million to repair the nitrogen fertilizer facility in the year ended December 31, 2007, and we anticipate that all further flood-related repairs for the nitrogen fertilizer business will cost approximately \$0.7 million.
-We will pay for all flood-related repairs for the nitrogen fertilizer facility is contemplated initial public offering is consummated.
+We will pay for all flood-related repairs for the nitrogen fertilizer facility, whether or not the Partnership's contemplated initial public offering is consummated.
 We are currently uncertain how much of these amounts we will be able to recover through insurance.
 See "- Insurance."